 Content: Historical perspective of engineering: Evidence of engineering practice through the ages in Africa, particularly in Namibia.
 Examples of African indigenous engineering processes and technologies.
 Introduction to Engineering as a profession.
 Common traits of good engineers; Engineering disciplines and engineering organizations.
 Engineering problems and fundamental dimensions.
-Engineering components and systems; Physical laws and observations in engineering; Basic steps involved in the solution of engineering problems.
+Engineering problems.
 Engineering as a means to satisfy human needs.
 Communication skills and presentation of engineering work.
 Length and length-related parameters.
 Time and time-related parameters.
 Mass and mass related parameters.
 Force and force related parameters.
 Temperature and temperature related parameters.
 Electricity.
 Energy and power.
 Some common engineering materials.
 Engineering codes and standards.
 Engineering symbols and abbreviations.